Kansas City Chiefs vs. Denver Broncos NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - The Broncos covered the spread in their only game when underdogs by 9.5 points or more.

-- Denver's games this year have gone over the total in just two out of 11 opportunities (18.2%).
+- Denver's games this year have hit the over on just two of 11 set point totals (18.2%).

-- When Denver scores more than 22.7 points, it is 5-1 against the spread and 5-1 overall.
+- Denver is 5-1 against the spread and 5-1 overall when the team scores more than 22.7 points.

-- In games that Denver amasses over 364.4 yards, the team is 3-2 against the spread and 3-2 overall.
+- Denver is 3-2 against the spread and 3-2 overall when the team amasses more than 364.4 yards.

-- The Broncos have 12 giveaways this season, while the Chiefs have 15 takeaways.

 Home and road insights

-- Kansas City has one win against the spread, and is 4-2 overall, at home this season.
+- At home this season, Kansas City has one win against the spread and is 4-2 overall.

-- Denver is 3-2 overall, and 3-2 against the spread, in away games.
+- This year on the road, Denver is 3-2 against the spread and 3-2 overall.

-- This season, in five road games, Denver has hit the over once.
+- This year, in five road games, Denver has gone over the total once.

 Powered by Data Skrive.